 The good news is that learning is a skill that can be learned.
-A recent study found that learning strategies and instructional design approaches are more effective than raw cognitive ability in acquiring new skills.
+A recent study found that targeted learning strategies and smart instructional design approaches are more effective than raw cognitive ability in acquiring new skills.
 When it comes to learning new things, your ability to master a new skill is 15% more significant than IQ.

 An Example from the Elementary School Classroom

-Many parents today are at a loss when they try to help their children through Common Core Math.
+For example, many parents today are at a loss when they try to help their children through Common Core Math.
 Multiplication tables used to be memorized.
 Now students arrive at their answers through a new and often puzzling problem solving methodology.

 A recent San Jose Mercury News article states that “The good old days of memorizing math formulas or multiplication tables are gone.
 Instead, Common Core math requires students to show how they reason their way to the right answer.
 As a result, many parents say homework is far more complicated than it used to be.”